 Mix thoroughly and then add the Chinese chives.

-Continue to stir fry over a medium heat until the sauce has thickened.
+Continue to stir fry over medium heat until the sauce has thickened.
 This should only take a few minutes.

 Once thickened, remove the pan from the heat.